School resource officer 1 of 3 killed in Colorado shooting - WTMJ

 Associated Press

-DENVER (AP) — A police officer who was one of three people killed in a shooting at a suburban Denver shopping district was a school resource officer known for developing relationships with students, city officials said.
+DENVER (AP) — A police officer who was one of three people killed in a shooting at a suburban Denver shopping district was a school resource officer with a reputation for taking a compassionate approach with students.

-Police have not explained what started Monday’s shootout that also killed a suspect and a man they described as a “Samaritan” near a library in downtown Arvada that is home to popular shops, restaurants, breweries and other businesses about 7 miles (10 kilometers) northwest of downtown Denver.

-Authorities were expected to disclose more information about the shooting Tuesday afternoon.
+Authorities were expected to disclose more information about the shooting sometime Tuesday.
 They have not made public the identities of the other two people who died.

-With school out for the summer, officer Gordon Beesley was working on patrol when police said he was hit by gunfire shortly after a report of a suspicious incident that they have not described.

 Beesley worked for the Arvada Police Department for 19 years as a patrol officer and as a motorcycle traffic officer before being assigned to work with students at Oberon Middle School.